 Continue to improve unit economics through technology focus and design improvements.
 CEA is an emerging industry that is continually benefiting from technological advancement and development.
 We intend to continue to optimize our facilities through design and materials improvements and by leveraging computer vision, artificial intelligence and robotics to optimize energy and labor usage.
-Through these enhancements, we believe we can shorten grow cycles to a maximum of seven to 21 days.
-We also believe we can continue to drive profitability with identified opportunities to reduce packaging costs and with an increasingly efficient cost structure as we gain economies of scale.
+We also believe we can continue to drive profitability with identified opportunities to reduce input costs and with an increasingly efficient cost structure as we gain economies of scale.

 Scale our platform by adding additional capacity and new facilities near our customers.
 We use flexible, modular facility designs to enable rapid expansion near major population centers.
 We regularly assess our pipeline of future farm locations to maximize our national distribution footprint.
 Key considerations include meeting known product demand from key existing customers within the network, as well as optimizing freight routes to ensure that transportation is optimized to limit cost while enhancing customer service with consistent delivery schedules.
 Our approach is to build or acquire geographically distributed production facilities so we can provide our customers with locally grown, lower pesticide and herbicide produce delivered at peak freshness on a year-round basis.
 We plan to use substantial pre-engineered, pre-fabricated and standardized components when building our modular facilities in order to reduce execution risk for facilities where we build from the ground up.
-For pre-existing facilities like those acquired with the Pete's Acquisition, we expect to update facilities using our Stack & Flow TechnologyTM.
+For pre-existing facilities like those acquired with the Pete's Acquisition, we expect to update facilities using our patented Stack & Flow Technology®.
 We are working to develop key partnerships with agricultural and equipment vendors to ensure efficient construction.
 As a result, we believe we can build, scale and commission a facility within 15 months of acquiring the underlying land, which we believe is significantly faster than our competitors.
 This strategy enables us to reduce the distance of our farms to our customers by more than 50% of the distance that is standard in the industry, mitigate supply chain risk, simplify transportation logistics and reduce food spoilage and waste.